 I love Halloween (the fun, colorful, spooky, Halloween, not the uber scary, gory, Halloween) and try to add a few fun DIY Halloween decorations to my home each year.
-I created this DIY Trick or Treat Halloween Banner last year and can’t wait to get it out again this year.
+This DIY Trick or Treat Canvas Halloween Banner is so easy to make, you don’t even need a sewing machine!

 Want to make one too?
 It’s really easy and there is only ONE seam you have to sew, and you could skip that if you wanted to.

 Halloween Banner Supplies:

 Print out the template and trace the letters onto a piece of paper backed fusible web.
 Yes, they are backward on purpose.

 Trace the “T” 3 times and the “R” 3 times (so you have the correct letters to spell TRICK OR TREAT)

 Cut out letters loosely and press onto the wrong side of your fabric scraps

 Cut out again this time precisely.

 Measure the center of the 18″ side of your 18″ x 24″ piece of fabric.
 Mark it.